Digizuite/Digizuite.SDK/docs/readme.md

 - Implement a logger
 - Initialize everything

 The Digizuite SDK is logging information and in order to utilize this, one must implement a logger.
 This can be achieved by implementing the interface `Digizuite.Logging.ILogger<T>`.
-A simple ConsoleLogger example can be found [here](https://github.com/Digizuite/Digizuite.SDK/blob/master/Digizuite.Core/Logging/ConsoleLogger.cs).
+A simple Logger example can be found [here](https://github.com/Digizuite/Digizuite.SDK/blob/master/Digizuite.Samples/Logging/SimpleLogger.cs).

 Additionally the SDK has to be initialized.
 If you are using dotnet, an extension method `AddDigizuite` is provided.
 If you are using .Net Framework the initialization must be done by hand.
 Use the extension method `AddDigizuite` for inspiration.